google/reflow-list/README.md

 reflowList is an extension for reflowing (wrapping) text that might have lists, whether numeric lists, bulletted lists, or definition lists.
 It correctly handles comments in most languages.
+It is designed primarily for reflowing comments in code.

 ## Features